Stuycs-K/project03-final-10-chena-link/DEVLOG.md

 * Document Client in clientconnection.c.
 5 minutes.
 * Fix a double free bug with the client.
 10 minutes.

+### 2025-01-17: README
+* Update macros for globals in shared.h to remove useless ones.
+Done in class.
+* Finish documentation for everything I wrote that isn't in client.c.
+10 minutes.
+* Update project description and instructions in README.
+15 minutes.

 ## Kevin Lin

 ### 2024-01-06 - Added new file and functions